 Who Should Consider This Tour?

 If you’re someone who loves urban art and music, this tour is a solid choice.
 It’s especially ideal if you enjoy small-group experiences, personalized stories, and a chance to explore Belfast’s less touristy side.
-It’s perfect for travelers wanting a more immersive, local experience rather than just a checklist of sights.
+It’s great for travelers wanting a more immersive, local experience rather than just a checklist of sights.

 It’s also suitable for those who appreciate local pub culture and want to listen to live music, as many stops include performances or at least the chance to enjoy the atmosphere.